Rule 14-102. Regulation of the practiceof law.

 (a) Vesting of authority.

-(a)(1) Under the power vestedto it by the Constitution of Utah, the Supreme Court hereby authorizes anddesignates the Bar to administer rules and regulations which govern the practiceof law in Utah, including legal representation by Licensed ParalegalPractitioners.?
-All persons authorized to practice law in Utah shall belicensed by the Bar in accordance with thischapter and Chapter 15 of the Supreme Court Rules of Professional Practice.
+(a)(1) Under the powervested to it by the Constitution of Utah, the Supreme Court hereby authorizesand designates the Bar to administer rules and regulations which govern the practiceof law in Utah, including legal representation by Licensed ParalegalPractitioners.?
+All persons authorized topractice law in Utah shall be licensed by the Bar in accordance with thischapter and Chapter 15 of the Supreme Court Rules of Professional Practice.

 (a)(2) The Supreme Courtrecognizes a compelling state interest in its use of the Bar to assist theCourt in governing admission to the practice of law, the conduct and disciplineof persons admitted to practice law, and to improve the quality of legalservices in the state.
 The Court also finds that the requirements imposed, thedelegations made and the authority granted to the Bar provide the best ways topromote these compelling state interests and that there are no less restrictivealternatives available to achieve those results.

 (b) Responsibilities of theBar.
 Purposes, duties and responsibilities of the Bar include, but are notlimited to, the following: